-- (1) Calculated by multiplying the number of shares or units of stock that have not vested by the closing price, \$2.85, of the Company's common stock as reported on the NYSE on December 29, 2023, which was the last trading day of 2023. - (2) This row reflects information regarding Class P Units in Holdings ("Class P Units") held by our Named Executive Officers that were outstanding and vested as of December 31, 2023.
+- (1) Calculated by multiplying the number of shares or units of stock that have not vested by the closing price, \$16.46, of the Company's common stock as reported on the NYSE on December 31, 2024, which was the last trading day of 2024. - (2) This row reflects information regarding Class P Units in Holdings (" Class P Units") held by our Named Executive Officers that were outstanding and vested as of December 31, 2024.
 The Class P Units represent membership interests that are intended to constitute "profits interests" for federal income tax purposes.
 Despite the fact that the Class P Units do not require the payment of an exercise price, they are most similar economically to stock options.
 Accordingly, they are classified as "options" under the definition provided in Item 402(a)(6)(i) of Regulation S-K as an instrument with an "option-like feature."

-For awards granted in 2020, this row reflects information regarding Class P Units held by our Named Executive Officers that were outstanding and unvested as of December 31, 2023.
+For awards granted in 2020, this row reflects information regarding Class P Units held by our Named Executive Officers that were outstanding and unvested as of December 31, 2024.

-Except for Mr. Baliff, each of our Named Executive Officers were granted awards of Class P Units on October 22, 2020.
+Mr. Cannito was granted awards of Class P Units on October 22, 2020.
 Under the terms of the applicable award documentation, the Class P Units are divided into three tranches: Tranche I Units (40% of the units granted), Tranche II Units (40% of the units granted) and Tranche III Units (20% of the units granted).